moneroexamples/onion-monero-blockchain-explorer/README.md

  - https://github.com/moneroexamples/lmdbcpp-monero.git

 The custom database can be quit large, 12GB now.
-So its obtional off course.
+So its optional off course.
 But without it, some searching abilities wont be possible, e.g., searching for key images, output and tx public keys, encrypted payments id.